mitchellf/discord-blackjack-bot/README.md

 You can create a discord bot for your server [here](https://discordapp.com/developers/applications/me#top).
 Check out [this](https://discordapp.com/developers/docs/intro) and [this](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) for more information.

-Clone this repository or or download [here](https://github.com/mitchellf/discord-blackjack-bot/archive/master.zip).
+[Clone](https://github.com/mitchellf/discord-blackjack-bot.git) this repository or [download](https://github.com/mitchellf/discord-blackjack-bot/archive/master.zip) files.
 In the bot directory edit the `bot_cfg.ini` to add/modify:
 * ```token = <bot token>``` (required).
 * ```description = <your custom description>``` (optional).